In a nutshell:

 Maybe focus is key in the blogosphere, but, given this range of interests and limited time for multiple and variously specified blog projects, everything will most likely continue to hang under the same proverbial roof.
 And if there’s something in particular you’d like me to blog about, please let me know.
 I’d take that kind of thing pretty seriously, and if I felt I could do it, I would.
 That’s all for now.
 Thanks for visiting and reading!

-p.s.: The photo of me on this page, in the banner, and others, the ones that look like they were done professionally, were taken by Miri Stebivka.
+p.s.: The photo of me on this page and others, the ones that look like they were done professionally, were taken by Miri Stebivka unless otherwise noted.
 Check out his stuff at Mirifoto.